cc4224/Pelagique/README.md

 **What if marine organisms were gifted with a sense of percipience?**

 Recent research has shown that certain plants exhibit a form of sensory perception.
-For example, fungi and mushrooms have been observed to respond to their surroundings, with many researchers suggesting that these responses reflect a form of ‘plant-animal interaction,’ subtly bridging the behaviors of plants and animals.
+For example, fungi and mushrooms have been observed to respond to their surroundings, with many researchers suggesting that these responses reflect a form of ‘plant-animal interaction’ subtly bridging the behaviors of plants and animals.

 Inspired by these findings and the biological movements of deep-sea organisms like corals and seagrasses, we aim to synthesize these natural patterns into a new, unified expression of life.
 By animating this movement, we imbue these organisms with a sense of percipience, inviting audiences into an immersive encounter.
 This interaction allows viewers to engage directly with these marine-inspired forms, feeling their vibrancy and experiencing a profound connection to the essence of life itself.